 Click Beetle

-A short video by Carl Barrentine
+A short video of a click beetle by Carl Barrentine

 The larvae can be very destructive.
 They like to feed on newly planted seeds and the roots of beans, cotton, potatoes, corn, and cereals.